kcm117/azure-adls-recursiveacl/README.md

 ## Set Desired Permissions

-You can set desired permissions for a target directory in the Azure Storage Explorer GUI client by following the directions [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-how-to-set-permissions-storage-explorer)
+You can set desired permissions for the top-level, target directory in the Azure Storage Explorer GUI client by following the directions [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-how-to-set-permissions-storage-explorer).
+Once you set permissions in the GUI, the idea is that you point the script to the top-level directory to make all child path ACLs match the parent directory ACLs.

 ## Running the Script